 Tomatoes in the pink stage cover more than 30% but less than 60% of their fruit surface with pink or red color.
 They are less firm than the previous stages and ripen faster than turning tomatoes.

 Birds or other natural critters may attack your tomatoes in this stage or the advanced stages.

 Stage 5: Light Red Stage

 This stage covers more than 60% but less than 90% of the tomato fruit surface with pinkish-red or red color.
-The light red tomatoes are softer than pink stage tomatoes and few days behind to get full ripe tomatoes.
+The light red tomatoes are softer than pink stage tomatoes and are a few days behind getting full ripe tomatoes.

 Stage 6: Red and Final Stage